-Pastoral care at Mowden is overseen by the Headmaster and his wife.
-Great attention is given to the details of each child’s life, so that we have a full understanding of every individual.
-The Headmaster’s wife meets regularly with the Head Matron to ensure that all issues – however large or small – are well communicated between the upstairs’ staff, the staff room and the Headmaster.
+Pastoral care at Mowden Hall School is overseen by the Head, Head of Boarding and supported by every member of staff who is involved with the child.
+Great attention is given to the details of each child’s life, so that we have a full understanding of every individual, allowing us to care, support and nurture them in their journey through the School.
+The Head and her staff meet regularly with the Deputy Head and Head of Boarding to ensure that all issues – however large or small – are well communicated between the boarding staff and the rest of the School.
+The Head of Boarding runs both Oak House for boys and Elm House for girls, and is the first point of contact for any boarding matters.
+She is supported by a team of Mateys, our School Nurse, GAP students and on site staff.
 There is regular contact between the School and parents on pastoral issues.

-There are four ‘Houses’, named after distinguished Northumbrians: Bewick, Stephenson, Grey and Collingwood.
+There are four ‘Houses’, named after distinguished Northumbrians: Bewick, Collingwood, Grey and Stephenson.
 Each child is assigned a House on arrival in the Prep School, and throughout their time at the School they meet regularly with their House peers for social events and competitions.
-Each House has a pupil as a House Captain, and a member of staff as Housemaster or Mistress.
-The children and staff sit in their House groups for lunch each day.
-House Points are awarded in all areas of school life and count towards a termly House competition.
+Each House has a pupil as a House Captain, and a member of staff as Head of House.
+The children and staff sit in their house groups for lunch each day.
+House Points are awarded in all areas of school life and count towards a termly house competition.

-Great importance is placed on the quality and variety of school meals.
+Great importance is placed on the quality and variety of school meals at Mowden Hall School.
 A team of in-house caterers, managed by our own Head Chef, prepares and cooks fresh meals for the children on site.
 A healthy, balanced diet is achieved through carefully planned menus.
-The School eats as a community in House groups, and there is a formal end to every meal.
-Good manners are encouraged and expected of all children, and each House serves and waits on the other children on a rotational daily basis.
+The School eats as a community in house groups, and there is a formal end to every meal.
+Good manners are encouraged and expected of all children, and each house serves and waits on the other children on a rotational daily basis.

-The School is ‘nut and seed free’ and we ask parents to adhere to this policy by not sending in any products containing nuts and seeds.
+The School aims to be ‘nut and seed free’ and we ask parents to adhere to this policy by not sending in any products containing nuts and seeds.